-This is the second in a series of stories exploring environmental racism in Michigan.
-You can read the first part here.
+This article is part of a series of stories exploring environmental racism in Michigan.

 The dust and stench of rotten eggs and chemicals are so nauseating that Pamela McWilliams often dons a mask and shuts the windows of her home on Detroit's east side.